arangodb/docs/3.10/arangosearch-faceted-search.md

 To implement such a feature in ArangoDB, you can use a `COLLECT` operation to group and count how many documents share an attribute value.
-This is also possible with ArangoSearch Views by simply iterating over a View instead of a collection.
+This is also possible with `arangosearch` and `search-alias` Views by simply iterating over a View instead of a collection.

 ## Dataset